-Huntington’s disease (HD) is a hereditary disease which means its passed down in families.
+Huntington’s disease (HD) is a hereditary disease, which means it’s passed down in families.
 It makes nerve cells in your brain slowly break and die.
 This attack affects how you move and can lead to uncontrollable dance-like actions.

 Inherited Nature of Huntington’s Disease